Patrick-Ohlson/SpaBoii/README.md

 ## Requirements
 Python 3.8 (or above)
-pip install protobuf==5.28.2
+see requirements.txt

 ## Usage
 python SpaBoii.py

-This should locate the SPA on your network and provide basic info
+This should locate the SPA on your network and and initialize HA via Mqtt

+SPABoii.SetPoint = Sets target temperature and starts heaters, lower than current temp stops heaters

+SPABoii.CurrentTemp = Current SPA temp

+SPABoii.Heater1 = Shows current status of heaters

+SPABoii.CloseService = Button for restart of service

 REMEMBER: This is boilerplate code, meant to provide a basic codebase for communication with Arctic SPA's